 Make It a Meal

-Storage & Reheating Instructions
+Storage & Reheating

-Leftover Buttered Noodles will keep in an airtight container in the fridge for up to 3 days — though let’s be honest, they rarely last that long.
+- Store: Keep leftovers in an airtight container in the fridge for up to 3 days.

 You Asked, I Answered

-What kind of pasta is best for Buttered Noodles?
+What pasta works best for buttered noodles?

 Who’s Stirring the Pot?